 We’ll respond and let you know what we think of the idea and whether you should send it in.

-The article should come to us by email or on a disk along with a double-spaced hard copy.
+The article should come to us by email.

 Average article length is 2,500–3,000 words, or approximately 8 pages, when double-spaced, on typing paper or printed from a word processor.
 Lengthier pieces should be discussed in advance with the editors.

-Base pay for a full-size article is $600 and builds for later submissions.
+Base pay for a full-size article is $300.
 In certain situations and with well-published authors the rate is negotiable.
 Color photographs are purchased separately unless a bundled fee is negotiated.

 WW II Stories

 We can’t stress enough the human interest factor, and that includes writing the article in such a way that readers find themselves in that position, regardless of what that position may have been.
 Interviews with pilots and crewmen can add color and depth to an article and can be written into the article or separated in sidebars.

 We also like, where possible, an upbeat, fast-moving style, with humor, where it fits.
 An irreverent approach can also be appropriate.

 Please don’t simply state, “My uncle was a bomber pilot” without more details and what it is that makes his story unusual.
 Did he have unusual, gripping experiences that touch on history or illustrate technical points of interest relating to the capabilities of the aircraft he flew in?
 Do you have photos that help document his story?